sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Win + Search = Search Application to launch or Use Taskbar.

 ## Terminal:
+- Default Windows 10 Terminal Cmd or Powershell.
 - Color for all BG: #0c0c0c, FG: #c0c0c0.
 - Font: Consolas 13 pt / 17 px.
 - Always Cursor: Line Cursor (|).
-- Disable tabs, use as many instances as want but seperate.
+- Use as many seperate instances as want.
 - But majority of the cases, use IDE's or Text Editor's terminals.

 ## Git for Windows:
 - Setup with GitHub using SSH.

-## Visual Studio Community 2022:
+## Visual Studio Community 2026:
-- Download and Install Visual Studio Community 2022 with (All Components).
+- Download and Install Visual Studio Community 2026 with (All Components).
 - Sign In using Microsoft Account.
 - Sync.
 - Disable All AI related Features.